mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

  - The dungeon master should be able to control where to uncover the fog of war on using the screen
  - The dungeon master should be able to generate a new map with the selected theme
  - The dungeon master should be able to change any monster's stats
+ - The dungeon master should be able to pan the map to adjust for any map size

 ### 1.3 Product overview
 #### 1.3.1 Product perspective